-Back
+Back Previous Pages

 10 Best Things To Do in Cairns with Kids

-1. Great Barrier Reef
+1. Great Barrier Reef with Kids

 Whether you’re staying in Cairns or Port Douglas, there are plenty of tour options, but our hot tip is to book this as soon as you’ve locked in your accommodation.
-Spaces on the boats are hard to come by during the school holidays.
+Spots on the reef trips can be busy during school holidays.
 Depending on the age and swimming abilitiy of your kids, depends on which reef trip would be suitable for your family.
-If you have young children you may prefer an Island day trip.
-A pontoon reef trip caters to a wide range of abilities, and then a snorkel or dive boat is great for those with older kids with good swimming ability.

 2. Cairns Esplanade Lagoon